-After you have finished you can return to PowerPoint by selecting (File > Close and Return to Microsoft PowerPoint).
+After you have finished you can return to Word by selecting (File > Close and Return to Microsoft Word).

 Save your changes

-Then select (File > Save) to save the macro in that template.
+Then select (File > Save) to save the macro in that workbook.

 You can actually run the macro while you are in the Visual Basic Editor window by pressing F5.

 You can also resize the windows so you can see them both at the same time.